-Strategy 1.
-Complete a regional innovation strategic plan by December 2013 to guide the direction and priorities through 2017.
+• Strategy 1.
+Complete a regional innovation strategic plan to guide the direction and priorities through 2017.
+Outcome: Applied for EDA funding for Venture Development Organization, focusing on innovation, in 2015.
+Funding request denied.
+Will readdress initiative to better serve Aroostook and Washington counties.

-Planning for an innovation event continues.

 Strategy 2.
 Increase the regions interest and capabilities to start new businesses by providing one-on-one consultation, startup workshops and trainings.

-See Strategy 1.
+Outcome: See Strategy 1.
 Strategy 3.
 Focus a part of the Education to Industry initiative to include business ownership and entrepreneurial concepts and opportunities.

-An Education to Industry working group has been formed and has held summits to explore career paths and business ownership.
+Outcome: An Education to Industry working group has been formed and has held summits to explore career paths and business ownership.